filip-pr/Uni-Art/README.md

 ### Possible issues
 `Image or video has distorted characters or weird artifacts on the screen:`
 - Lower the font size a bit, it might need some experimentation.
-This is caused due to downscaling of the rendered image that would be too big to fit on screen otherwise
+This is caused due to the downscaling of the rendered image/video that would be too big to fit on screen otherwise

 `Video is lagging/skipping frames/too slow:`